hengamirah/agenticAIchatbot/README.md

 - If ADK fails to import the agent, ensure you run `adk web` from the repo root (so `data_agent` package is reachable) and that `python-dotenv` is installed in the same environment as `adk`.
 - If you encounter database errors on import, either set valid DB env variables or temporarily disable the DB connection in `src/core/dependencies.py` while debugging.

-If you'd like, I can also add a small script to launch backend + frontend together, or create an `.env.example` in the repo root.